What is a car lease?

 - Fixed interest rate and monthly lease rentals

-- As the GST contained in the car's purchase price may be claimed back by the financier, only the vehicle's price exclusive of GST is financed, lowering monthly payments*
+- As the GST contained in the car's purchase price may be claimed back by the lender, only the vehicle's price exclusive of GST is financed, lowering monthly payments*

 * Please refer to your accountant for eligibility.